Minimig: Upgrades

-Read/write support
+Floppy read/write support

-On 3 September 2008, a new FPGA core enables read/write support, as well as some chipset improvements.
+On 3 September 2008, a new FPGA core enables floppy read/write support, as well as some chipset improvements.

 ARM controller board upgrade

 On 22 December 2008, a replacement board that fits into the PIC (MCU) controller socket was announced.
 It makes hard drive, 4x floppy disk, and write support possible.
 The FPGA core is the same for the new ARM and PIC firmware but only the ARM has enough resources to support four drives.
 The PIC only supports two.
 The upgrade also allows an increase of the CPU speed from 7.09 to 49.63 MHz with a 4 KB zero wait state CPU cache.
 However, it requires an FPGA core to actually carry it out (which works with the 16 MHz 68SEC000 chips).

 The hard drive support is available by a virtual A600/A1200 style GAYLE parallel ATA interface.
 Up to 551 kbit/s is possible with a minor hardware modification.
-Otherwise only ~300 kbit/s is possible.
+Otherwise, only ~300 kbit/s is possible.

 USB peripherals and MIDI

-The Minimig port for the MiST board supports USB peripherals including USB keyboard and USB mouse as well as a physical MIDI interface.
+The Minimig port for the MiST board supports USB peripherals, including USB keyboard and USB mouse as well as a physical MIDI interface.